Thorium Complex Reactor

 Using Register Data

 Putting data in a register is useless if you don't do anything with it.
 The check module is designed to examine register data and determine whether it matches the given parameters.
-For instance, the check.contains function will return True if the given value is contained in the specified register:
+For instance, the check.contains function will return True if the given value is contained in the specified register.
+This works especially well with reg.set, which stores scalar values in a set():

 foo: